entozoon/slatest/README.md

 ## Stop watching directories or ignore certain files?

-By default it watches all files in the typical [theme structure](https://shopify.dev/tutorials/develop-theme-templates) and ignores `config/settings_data.json` but, for whatever reason, you could change all that by modifying your `slatest.config.json` with something like:
+By default it watches all files in the typical [theme structure](https://shopify.dev/tutorials/develop-theme-templates) and ignores key files but, for whatever reason, you could change all that by modifying your `slatest.config.json` with something like:

 ```json
 {